Women’s March – DTLA

 […] Those who should have been most concerned with discovering and exploiting the new pictorial resources were ignoring them entirely and, in their preoccupation with producing pseudo-paintings, departing more and more radically from all photographic values.

 Weston points out that photography was being interpreted as a new painting.
 We know that’s not the only point of view about photography in those years.
-In fact, Baudelaire’s critique was leaning more towards the creative possibilities offered by the new medium, or better their lack of.
+In fact, Baudelaire’s critique was leaning more towards the creative possibilities offered by the new medium, or better their lack of it.
 Photography, as opposed to painting, didn’t give the artist the freedom to draw from the world of imagination as photography was for Baudelaire a simple mirror of reality.

-These two points of view may appear in contrast to each other whereas they are only two sides of the same coin.
-In other words, since photography was being understood as a means to mechanically copy the reality it needed something more in order to fully become a true artistic discipline like Painting was.
+These two points of view may appear in contrast to each other but they are only two sides of the same coin.
+In other words, since photography was being understood as a means to mechanically copy reality it needed something more in order to fully become a true artistic discipline like Painting was.
 Therefore photographers worked on the negatives, lingered on the printing process, and worked extensively in the darkroom as only the hand intervention was considered truly artistic.

 This point is particularly interesting and resonates with contemporary habits.
-Indeed it’s a common conception that post-processing, or even image manipulation can truly free the photographer and open the door to his/her most creative potential.
+Indeed it’s a common conception that post-processing or even image manipulation can truly free the photographer and open the door to his/her most creative potential.
 It’s also curious to note that when the photographer adopts this approach the results are mostly images that might be strong on the surface but lack content.
 It is not a coincidence that Weston wrote:

 It need not be added that the imitation was of bad painting because it had to be bad, dealing largely or wholly with the sentimental, the trite and pretty, the picturesque.
 Thus photography was torn from its moorings, the whole essence of which is realism.